Scythe-Anticheat/Scythe-Anticheat/README.md

 <div align="center">
-  ⚠️ The Scythe Anticheat Repository is being transfered to https://github.com/Scythe-Anticheat/Scythe-Anticheat.
+  ⚠️ The Scythe Anticheat Repository is being transferred to https://github.com/Scythe-Anticheat/Scythe-Anticheat.
 Please update any links to the new URL.⚠️

   <b>Scythe AntiCheat - The best anticheat designed for Minecraft Bedrock realms/worlds/servers.</b>